Super Fund

 • Grantees may be asked to provide project updates to local chapters or participate in efforts to publicize NWTF’s work, such as press releases, interviews, etc.

-• All funding requests must be for an exact amount, and submitted bills may only be for approved funds.
+• All funding requests must be for an exact amount, and submitted bills may only be for items or contracted work specifically identified in the approved funding proposal.
 Copies of bills and/or receipts must be submitted to the NWTF District Biologist in order to process payments.
 Payment processing is generally prompt, but may take up to 3-4 weeks in some cases.

 • Approved projects must be implemented within 1 year of approval notification.
 Unused dollars will be re-appropriated to other projects in the next funding cycle, following project expiration.
-Exceptions may be made due to extenuating circumstances.
+Extensions can be granted but must be requested prior to 9/1/27.

 • We encourage you to contact the NWTF District Biologist, State Chapter President, or Technical Representative with questions, concerns, or clarifications prior to submitting proposals.
 Contact information is listed below.